DupreNail/M1-CSE---Software-Security-Project/README.md

 ./tracee in one terminal

-./sudo ./tracer tracee f1 in another
+sudo ./tracer tracee f1 in another